canonical/certification-docs/Self-Test_Guide-16.04.rst

    format for the test.
 If you need to test more than one computer then *bring one medium per system*.

--  A computer to function as a MAAS server and ``iperf`` target on the test LAN.
+-  A computer to function as a MAAS server and ``iperf3`` target on the test LAN.
 This server will provision the SUT.
 The MAAS server can be a normal part of the test LAN or can be brought in specifically for testing SUTs on the test LAN.
 (Note, however, that the MAAS server for certification